Infintesky/03.007-Design-Thnking-and-Innovation/README.md

 # Largest Interior Rectangle Detection with OpenCV

+## About

+This Largest Interior Rectangle Detection is designed to determine if used materials in makerspaces are still reusable based on the largest interior rectangular area left on the material.
+It is developed for SUTD- DTI 03.007.

-This project captures video from your webcam, detects foreground objects, and computes the **Largest Interior Rectangle (LIR)** within those objects using computer vision techniques.
-The result is displayed in real-time with bounding boxes and dimension labels.
+This code leverages image segmentation techniques from computer vision and result is displayed in real-time with bounding boxes and reusability labels.

 ---